 8.16.
 The Definitive Map statements examined here are limited in their support of higher public rights.
-However, on balance, all the historical documentation investigated and the belief of the Parish Council that Minnetts Lane was a "County Road" so far suggests that public vehicular rights do probably exist.
+However, on balance, all the historical documentation investigated and the Rogiet Enclosure Award for the continuation of the route in question so far suggests that public vehicular rights do probably exist for the entire route.